reppy4620/Dialog/README.md

 **Dialog** is japanese chatbot project.
 Used architecture in this project is EncoderDecoder model that has BERT Encoder and Transformer Decoder.

-Note that this encoder-decoder model cannot use information of conversation history.
+Note that this model cannot use information of conversation history.

 [Article](https://qiita.com/reppy4620/items/e4305f22cd8f6962e00a) written in Japanese.